 But would a third-rounder in exchange for Slay represent good value for Denver?
 You bet it would.
 In all honesty, considering his age and production, I'd be stunned if Detroit let him go for anything less than a second-rounder.

 It never hurts to ask, though.
 If the Broncos gave up a third-round pick for Slay, that would still leave the team with four selections in the top-100.
 Plenty of ammo for building the nest, as it were.

-Slay's $10.47M for 2020 would be a more-than-fair price tag for a corner of his ability.
-And it would give the Broncos a lot more flexibility with regard to Chris Harris, Jr. negotiations and maneuverings in the draft.
+Slay's $10.47M for 2020 would be a more-than-fair price tag for a corner of his ability but the Broncos would likely sign him to an extension on the heels of any trade.
+Acquiring Slay would give the Broncos a lot more flexibility with regard to Chris Harris, Jr. negotiations and maneuverings in the draft.

 Will a Slay-to-Denver trade happen?
-I doubt it.
-But as speculation, it carries a little more weight when it comes from the top Broncos insider.
+It's possible, and it carries a little more weight when it comes from the top Broncos insider.
 Keep an eye on the Slay situation in Detroit.

 As for Bouye, whom I've neglected in this brief breakdown, he had a phenomenal two-year window of production in Houston and Jacksonville.
 He made the Pro Bowl in 2017, the year the Jaguars competed for a Super Bowl berth.